pkrumins/dnode/README.markdown

 The contents of the arguments array at a callback location is not used, so it may contain any value or may be left undefined.

+The Array and Object fields can be omitted, in which case they default to [] and {}.

 Methods
 -------